DfAC/IntroductionToRecommenderSystems/week05.md

 * how your data behaviour over time
 * experience improvement over time
-* results has to change otherwise ppl will not see recomender to work proerly
+* results has to change otherwise ppl will not see recommender to work properly
 * improve diversity
 	* swap between algorithms
-	* it is much more difficult for attacker to sucessfuly spoof the system
+	* it is much more difficult for attacker to successfully spoof the system

 # Nava Tintarev - explanations